zappyemem/Newworldsalon/README.md

 To *************

+ # Manual Testing

+Below is a detailed account of all the manual testing that has been done to confirm all areas of the site work as expected.
+Testing undertaken on desktop
+All steps on desktop were repeated in browsers: Firefox, Chrome and Internet Explorer and on two different desktop screen sizes.
+Elements on every page

 **Testing:**

    This responsive and adapts to all sizes.
 The links on the navbar to the the sections have been tested and funtions well.